 Peggy Sattler, MPP for London West

-Since 2000, Peggy has been working to bring people together to get results in London.
+Since 2000, Peggy Sattler has been bringing people together to get results in London.

-Peggy Sattler is the Member of Provincial Parliament for London West.
-She was first elected in a by-election in 2013, and re-elected in 2014 and 2018.
-Peggy is currently the Official Opposition House Leader and critic for Labour and Democratic Reform.
+She was first elected as the Member of Provincial Parliament for London West in a by-election in 2013, and re-elected in 2014, 2018 and 2022.
+She is the Official Opposition Critic for Colleges & Universities and the Chief Opposition Whip.

 Prior to her election as MPP, Peggy served as a Trustee on the Thames Valley District School Board for 13 years, including two terms as Board chair.
 As Director of Policy at a London research firm, Peggy led provincial and national research studies with a focus on post-secondary education and workforce development.